sologenic/com-fs-user-model/MODEL.md

 - User preference and settings storage

 **Important Notes:**
-- `UserID` must be a valid email address as it's used for Firebase authentication
+- `UserID` is the Firebase Auth UID, not an email address
+- `EmailAddress` is a separate field that stores the user's email, typically retrieved from the authentication provider
 - `OrganizationID` is legacy - use `User.OrganizationIDs` for the authoritative organization list
 - `ExternalUserID` enables integration with external systems that require anonymous identifiers
 - `KYCInquiries` can contain multiple IDs for tracking different KYC provider integrations